Image: Parabolic AntennaImage: Communications PathImage: Space ShuttleImage: Space Station

 SAREX

-AMSAT, along with the American Radio Relay League (ARRL) and NASA, worked together in creating The Space Amateur Radio Experiment (SAREX), a long-running program utilizing amateur radio equipment on board NASA's Space Shuttle, the Russian MIR Space Station, and the International Space Station (ISS) for communications with students and amateur radio operators worldwide.
+The Radio Amateur Satellite Corporation (AMSAT), the American Radio Relay League (ARRL), and NASA, worked together in creating The Space Amateur Radio Experiment (SAREX).
+This has been a long-running program utilizing amateur radio equipment on board NASA's Space Shuttle, the Russian MIR Space Station, and the International Space Station (ISS) for communications with students and amateur radio operators worldwide.
 Students in hundreds of different classrooms across the country are able to ask the astronauts questions about space flight and their mission experiments.
-The modes of operation used were voice, packet radio, and television (tv), depending on the equipment taken into space for the particular communications application.
+The modes of operation used were voice, packet radio, and television (TV), depending on the equipment taken into space for the particular communications application.
 SAREX has permitted ham astronauts on shuttle missions to communicate directly with amateurs on the ground and to conduct communications experiments.
 This was all done via amateur radio without the use of NASA communications facilities.
 Radio amateurs throughout the world set up equipment at schools and other facilities in preparation for these activities.

 ARISS

-In 1996, AMSAT and delegates from major national radio organizations in eight nations involved with the International Space Station, signed a Memorandum of Understanding to form an organization called (Amateur Radio on the International Space Station or ARISS).
+In 1996, AMSAT and delegates from major national radio organizations in eight nations involved with the International Space Station signed a Memorandum of Understanding to form an organization called Amateur Radio on the International Space Station (ARISS).
 ARISS was formed to design, build and operate amateur radio equipment for ISS missions.
+It provides an extension of the SAREX program and ham radio in space from the space shuttle to the International Space Station.

 In 1997, NASA approved plans to include amateur radio equipment as part of the payload for the International Space Station.
 NASA and the Russian space organization, Energia, agreed on the role of ham radio for the Space Station.
 A technical team, called "ISS Ham", was officially established to serve as the interface for hardware development support, crew training and on-orbit operations.

 Leadership and consultation in the United States is provided by the American Radio Relay League (ARRL) and AMSAT.
 In addition, they also provide the hardware and coordinate the safety and flight qualification tests with NASA as needed for the equipment to fly.
 Initially, the antennas were mounted on the space station's Russian Zvezda Service Module, while it provided living quarters for the astronauts and cosmonauts.
-The Italian team designed and built the antennas and the German team built the repeater stations that allow for greater communications coverage.
+The Italian team designed and built the antennas and the German team built the radio repeater stations.

 The initial space station operations were designed for voice and packet modes.
-The first amateur radio station for the space station was flown onboard the Space Shuttle Atlantis on STS-106.
+The first amateur radio station for the space station was flown onboard the Space Shuttle Atlantis on STS-106 (September 8, 2000).
 The crew transferred the ham radio gear into the space station for future use by the Expedition One Crew.

 ISS Ham Radio